 Ngā mihi mō te tau hou!

-This time around we decided to team up with the New Zealand Product Stewardship Council, Para Kore, Zero Waste Network Aotearoa, and Envision New Zealand.
-We also got support and technical advice from the very knowledgeable Lisa Eve.
-Together, we thought a good place to start would be to distill the 81 page doc into its key components (in case you don’t have time to read the full doc!) and to set out our position on the proposals so that you know where we stand.
+We teamed up with the New Zealand Product Stewardship Council, Para Kore, Zero Waste Network Aotearoa, and Envision New Zealand (and got support and technical advice from the very knowledgeable Lisa Eve) to distill the 81 page doc into its key components and to set out our position on the proposals so that you know where we stand.
 Scroll down to have a read or check it out here.

-Our last word is to be wary that, unlike product stewardship, which most people seem keen to get behind (once they understand what it is!), increasing the levy is controversial because… taxes!
+… be aware that, unlike product stewardship, which most people seem keen to get behind (once they understand what it is!), increasing the levy is controversial because… taxes!
 When the proposal is viewed in isolation, it looks a bit like the Government focusing on the end of the waste disposal pipe, rather than the bigger picture.
 But remember that this is only one policy proposal among many – the product stewardship proposal came first.
 We think it’s important to view the Government’s Waste Work Programme holistically and remember that there are many pieces to the puzzle of our waste problems.